hershd23/buzzdb-docs/docs/labs/setup.rst

 Ubuntu 18.04 LTS
 ----------------

-If you are already using Ubuntu 18.04 on your laptop, then you can skip these steps and directly proceed to `Installing Packages <#installing-packages>`__.
+If you are already using Ubuntu 18.04 on your laptop, then you can skip these steps and directly proceed to `Package Installation <#package-installation>`__.
 If that is not the case, then you should install a virtual machine.

 Virtual Machine Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~